top of page

 Is there support for parents?

 A First Foundation, LLC offers trainings for parents on a variety of topics related to learning, literacy development, and early childhood education.
-In addition, we offer advocacy support for families impacted by food allergies.

 Parents with children attending sessions receive a login to an online parent portal where they receive resources, frequent communication about how they can support children at home, and written progress updates.